Rdhsudo-p/project-1/readme.md

 		Taking the responses from the JobFactors column, I created a new dataframe and removed the null responses.
 Using the single_responses function I created a list of the unique single responses.
 Then I created a dataframe using the response_counter which counts each time that single answer appears in a response string.
 I was then able to create a horizontal bar graph of the proportions.
+No imputation is used for string responses.
+However when calculating proportions for the graphs, I took note of the way each question was worded.
+The first question asks 'Of the following factors, which 3 are MOST important to you?'
+For this question a null value would mean a skipped question and hence null rows are removed.

 https://miro.medium.com/max/721/1*M7ZxYMaHqCbYPdxj4kwFTg.png

 	Question 4
         - What are your greatest challenges to productivity as a developer?

 		Similar to the above, but used the WorkChallenges column.
+The question asks 'Select up to 3', implying that a null value in the response column could indicate a valid answer.
+Therefore when calculating the proportion, I did not drop the rows with null values.

 https://miro.medium.com/max/721/1*londEZaphYaTy31SMpQIrA.png